makrai/notes/lech20-speech-emo-detect.md

   * can be overcome by an approach known as transfer learning
   * network pre-trained on extensive data to solve a general classification
   * (fine-tuned) using a small number of available data to solve specific task
-* the most powerful pre-trained neural networks were trained for image classification, to apply these networks to the problem of SER, the speech signal needs to be transformed into an image format (Stolar+ 2017)
+* the most powerful pre-trained neural networks were trained for image classif, to apply these networks to the problem of SER, the speech signal needs to be transformed into an image format (Stolar+ 2017)
 * This study describes
   * steps involved in the speech-to-image transition
   * training and testing procedures, and